domaincheck/wordpress-plugin/readme.txt

 5. See the lastest coupon codes and daily deals from major domain registrars, SSL certificate providers, and hosting companies.
 No more clicking to shady coupon sites!

 == Changelog ==

+= 1.0.1 =
+* Better handling of admin notices
+* Better handling of SSL lookups
+* Correctly upgrades versions of Domain Checkin the database
+* Updates coupons on activation

 = 1.0.0 =
 * Initial release.
 Posted to wordpress.org.